kevinshah-dev/Predicting-Fantasy-Football-Output/README.md

 This project will demonstrate our group's mastery of CS 216 criteria including scraping/cleaning large amounts of data, using machine learning to make meaningful conclusions about that data, and presenting it using a SQLite3 database.

 Read CS216 Final Project.pdf first to get an idea of what this project is and a summary of our findings.
+After that, look through Initial Model.ipynb